 If you already have a portrait photography website, you may want to incorporate a blog within it too.
 Using the blog, you’ll be able to easily promote the work you’re actively doing and your experiences working with certain clients and businesses which will drive even more interest in your services.

-This is especially true because blogging is guaranteed to make you more likely to appear in search engine rankings and will, therefore, drive more traffic.
+This is especially true because blogging is guaranteed to make you more likely to appear in search engine rankings.
+It will, therefore, drive more traffic.
 The best part is that if you truly do have amazing content, people will be inclined to check out your portfolio after reading your blog posts.

 Know Your Ideal Portrait Photography Client